-15. Pour the cleaning solution into the reservoir until it is full and wait 20 minutes.

-- 16. Move the master switch to ON, continue to pour cleaning solution into the reservoir until it has all been used. - 17.
-After all of the solution has been poured in, remove the block from under the float. - 18.
-Operate the unit for 15 more minutes, and then taste the ice, if not sour tasting all of the ice machine cleaner has been used up.
-Do not go to the next step until the ice has no sour taste. - 19.
-Pour clean water into the bin to melt any ice produced during cleaning.
+- 15. Pour the cleaning solution into the reservoir until it is full and wait 20 minutes. - 16.
+Move the master switch to ON, continue to pour cleaning solution into the reservoir until it has all been used. - 17.
+After all of the solution has been poured in, remove the block from under the float.

+18. Operate the unit for 15 more minutes, then switch it off.

+19. Pour clean water into the bin to melt any ice produced during cleaning.